-A little background: Business Central is the successor to the venerable Microsoft Dynamics NAV.
-I’ve shown customers the differences between the two products, and as of Business Central 14 there really were none.
+A little background: Microsoft Dynamics 365 Business Central is the successor to the venerable Microsoft Dynamics NAV.
+I’ve shown customers the differences between the two products, and as of Business Central 14, there really were no differences with Dynamics NAV.
 That means that all the core features and capabilities that NAV was so well known for have survived and are available in their entirety in Business Central.

 Business Central is Microsoft Dynamics NAV.
 Realistically only the name changed, and a new more cloud-friendly user interface was added.

-Let’s look at some top features of Business Central as a cloud based manufacturing ERP software product.
+Let’s look at some top features of Business Central (aka Dynamics NAV) as a cloud-based manufacturing ERP software product.

 Microsoft Office Integration

 Although not necessarily a feature specific to manufacturing, the extensive integration with: Microsoft Word (for form design and printing); Microsoft Excel (for data export and import – even bi-directional real-time data updating); and Microsoft Outlook (for customer data lookup and creation of documents like purchase orders) is really impressive.

 Mobile Device Support

 Ever been on the shop floor and wished you could look up a purchase order on your phone?
 Or have a tablet to walk around with and record inspection data, maybe even take a picture of something to store in the system?
 Well with Business Central you need wish no more.
 The full PC, Tablet and Phone integration is out of the box and fantastic.
 In fact, this has been available since Dynamics NAV 2017 at least.